-The investment advisory and trust segment consists of the operations of ACMG, Wagner and CoBiz Trust (previously called Private Asset Management or "PAM").
+The investment advisory and trust segment consists of the operations of ACMG, Wagner and CoBiz Trust.
 ACMG and Wagner are SEC-registered investment management firms that manage stock and bond portfolios for individuals and institutions.
-CoBiz Trust offers wealth management and investment advisory services, fiduciary (trust) services, and estate administration services.
+CoBiz Trust offers wealth management and investment advisory services, fiduciary services, and estate administration services.